synamaxmusic/sinistar/README.md

 ## Debug Options

-A lot of debug code is buried inside the original codebase so ```MAKE.ASM``` has new defines to enable these again for those that are interested.
+A lot of debug code is buried inside the original codebase so ```mods.ASM``` has new defines to enable these again for those that are interested.
 Use ```DisableKenChk``` if you are not building the last ROM (diagnostic ROM 11), otherwise use ```FakeChecksums```.

 ### PROMS

 PROMS is on by DEFAULT!

+Taken from WITT/RICHFIXE.ASM

+During development, a routine in EXECJNK called "VRLOAD" was used for overload handling.
+If the program is unable to finish processing everything in the executive loop before drawing the next frame on the CRT screen, then the game would get overloaded and slow down would occur.

-Taken from WITT/RICHFIXE.ASM, this fixes a bug where the screen flashes;;  white for a frame whenever the game starts up or transitions to a status screen.
-If PROMS is not defined, then the screen flashing bug returns (to help remind us that we're playing a dev build).
-It also DISABLES KENCHK so that copyright protection doesn't trigger during debugging!
+To immediately signal when a overload occurs, VRLOAD causes the screen to flash white for a frame.
+This is most noticable whenever the game starts up or transitions to a status screen.
+In the final game, NOPs are used to patch over the instructions that flash the screen white.

+If PROMS is not defined, then the screen flashing returns.

+It also disables KENCHK so that copyright protection doesn't trigger during debugging.

 Note: This doesn't take affect until AOE.ASM is included, so use ```DisableKenChk``` if the magic byte at address $A1B3 is still showing up as non-zero during attract mode/gameplay.